itsCodingThing/node-typescript-template/README.md

-# NODE + TPYESCRIPT BASIC STARTER TEMPLATE FOR PROJECTS
+# NODEJS + TPYESCRIPT BASIC STARTER TEMPLATE FOR PROJECTS
 Basic node + typescript starter template with typescript compiler additionally babel can be used to transpile the code and typescript compiler can be used as a typechecker main advantage will be that babel will not typecheck the code so the build process will be fast as I think so 🤷‍♂️.

 install nodemon as a global package for run dev server.